 Accident Victim Kits – These are provided to Coroners/Morticians only.
 They are only for use in compiling statistics, and remain anonymous for that reason.
 All of these kits will be turned into the Coeur d’Alene laboratory.

 Rape Kits – Used for sexual assault cases and are provided to hospitals only.
 For sexual assault cases, use regular blood and urine kits (if possible) for alcohol and toxicology testing.
 The blood tube in the rape kit is not intended for alcohol or toxicology testing.
 If toxicology testing is wanted and the assault occurred within the last 12 hours, collect both blood and urine.
 If it has been longer than 12 hours, only collect urine (unless also requesting alcohol testing).
 We can only screen for GHB in urine samples.
-If it has been longer than 8 hours since suspected ingestion, the sample will be analyzed for GHB.
+If it has been longer than 8 hours since suspected ingestion, the sample will not be analyzed for GHB.

 Toxicology ReportsSelecting a file below will download the file or open it in a new tab where it may be saved as needed.